Open-EO/openeo-r-backend/README.md

 sudo apt-get -y install libgdal-dev libcurl4-gnutls-dev libssl-dev libssh2-1-dev libsodium-dev gdal-bin libudunits2-dev
 ```

-But also on Windows it is highly recommended to have GDAL installed and configured in the systems path environment variable.
+But also on Windows it is highly recommended to have GDAL installed and configured in the systems `PATH` environment variable.

 After that you can install the R packages by running: